Acromio-Clavicular (AC) Joint Injury - Fact Sheet

 An assessment from a MD Health Physiotherapist, Accredited Exercise Physiologist or Osteopath is usually enough to diagnose an AC joint sprain.
 Investigations such as an X-Ray or MRI may be indicated to determine the extent of injury, or to exclude the possibility of a fracture.

-Treatment of Treatment for AC Joint injury ?
+Treatment of AC Joint injury ?

 Most patients with an AC joint injury heal well with appropriate exercise-based rehabilitation.
 Depending on the severity, rest from sport and wearing a sling is sometimes indicated.